Pirates, Press-Gangs and Execution Dock

 Better still, discover it with a world-class guide…

-Running on the third Saturday of the month, this walk has stairs and cobbles.
+This walk has stairs and cobbles.

 Find your sea-legs and sail into the past!
 Beneath the eerie cry of the gulls, we walk along the river from Dead Man’s Hole to Execution Dock, via ancient smugglers’ taverns where press-gangs dragged men off to sea.